 Virologic response to treatment should be assessed by checking the viral load at 12 weeks following the cessation of therapy.
 (See 'Follow-up after antiviral therapy' below.)

-Other laboratory testing — Drug toxicity with interferon-free DAA combinations is uncommon, although intermittent laboratory monitoring is warranted during treatment, particularly with certain regimens and for patients who have evidence of prior or current HBV infection.
+Other monitoring — Drug toxicity with interferon-free DAA combinations is uncommon, although intermittent laboratory monitoring is warranted during treatment, particularly with certain regimens and for patients who have evidence of prior or current HBV infection.

 In the absence of data to suggest otherwise, we agree with the AASLD/IDSA recommendations to check basic laboratory tests (complete blood count, creatinine with eGFR calculation, and liver enzyme and bilirubin levels) at week 4 of treatment with any regimen, with more frequent monitoring for concerning results or trends .